jfcameron/G2Dj/README.md

 ### Time, Files, Debug.

 ## Setup:
+Setup varies slightly depending on the target platform you want to build the engine for.

+### Desktop
 Include JOGL as lib.
+Choose the correct JOGL package for the desired platform (Win32, Win64, Mac, Linux) Run PreprocessorWizard.pl with #define DESKTOP and build the G2Dj project.

+### Mobile
-Run PreprocessorWizard.pl with either define ANDROID or DESKTOP and build the G2Dj project.
+Run PreprocessorWizard.pl with #define ANDROID and build the G2Dj project.

 Include G2Dj as library to your Java project.
 Call Engine.init();